 I made some oatmeal and an egg and drank plenty of water.
 I got dressed, packed up and was on the bike by 7:00 am.
 I love an early morning start on the bike.

 I headed south into the morning wind that would pick up as the day progressed – another reason to start early!
 Even with a light wind, the 18 degree air was cold.
 I knew from experience it would take about two miles from me to warm up.
-I passed a police officer and waived before heading out of town.
+I passed a police officer and waved before heading out-of-town.

 I forgot how much I liked the Wingnut pack.
 It held 100 oz of water all my food and tools and still had room for more.
 Plus it rests low on the back unlike most backpacks, lessening lower back pain.

 I headed towards some of my favorite hills to ride in.
 After about ten miles I felt pretty far from civilization but by 20 miles, out by the twin towers it feels like you left civilization far behind except for the turnpike in the distance.
 There is nothing like getting “out there” may it be the Flint Hills on a bike or the foothills by foot.
-Escaping from the everyday hum to be surrounded by nature is a necessary thing to do.
-It is one sure way to feed your Adventure Monkey.
+Escaping the everyday hum, surrounded by nature is a necessary thing to do.
+It is one way to feed your Adventure Monkey.

 I felt pretty good and continued on past a few roads that could serve as shortcuts if I was feeling too tired.
 In the back of my mind I was not planning on shortening this ride in the least, but it felt good as I passed each chicken exit.

 The wind wasn’t crazy but it picked up as the sun heated up the hills.
 I pedaled keeping my mind in the moment of this ride instead of worrying about the wind or anything else.
 While I ride I focus on the air, the breath, the movement of my muscles, the movement of the pedals, cranks, gears, wheels and tires, the road that someone created, and the land that has been there for who knows how many years.

 Flint Hills Moonscape just past the Twin Towers